vekatze/text-builder/readme.md

 // insufficient space to append new data. define create(size: int): builder

-// Extracts the accumulated binary data from the builder. define get(b: builder): binary
+// Extracts the accumulated text from the builder. define get(b: builder): text
 ```

 ### Builders